 - Sideways's whole existence is one of these.
 How bad is it?
 At TFWiki, many characters have a Disambiguation page (after all, think of how many unrelated incarnations of TF have an Optimus Prime?)
 Sideways is the only character whose disambig page has a "Fiction" section.

 - Indeed, the entire "multiversal singularities" concept turned into this pretty quick.
 For instance, the Unicron of the cartoon rather clearly isn't a multiversal god; he had a canon origin as having been created by a scientist.
 The Fallen, who was always intended to be one rather than retconned into one, ran into this when a version of him appeared in the live-action films as a completely incompatible figure.
 Vector Prime straight-up dies in Transformers Cybertron, yet nobody acknowledges this.
 Word of God on Transformers Animated is that Primus doesn't exist there, throwing into question how Animated fits into it.
-And then when Aligned kicked off, it created a list of the Thirteen that excluded Logos Prime (who is very obviously intended to be one) and added Alpha Trion (who has a long history in multiple continuities that's utterly incompatible with him being in the Thirteen, including a Mirror Universe doppelganger and having clearly aged), prompting the explanation that the Aligned continuity is somehow separate from the others.
+And then when Aligned kicked off, it created a list of the Thirteen that excluded Logos Prime (who is very obviously intended to be one) and added Alpha Trion (who has a long history in multiple continuities that's utterly incompatible with him being in the Thirteen, or being the same guy as all his alternate counterparts, including having clearly aged in his G1 appearances, and his Mirror Universe counterpart being evil.), prompting the explanation that the Aligned continuity is somehow separate from the others... which doesn't erase all the problems.
 Rather than making the Thirteen seem cooler, the whole thing ended up just raising hundreds of questions, so much so that the concept was erased by Cosmic Retcon.
 Good thing, too, because the eventual revelation that the Arisen was Optimus Prime would have handily snapped the entire system in half.

 - The Fallen's application ran into a particular case of this.
 In the Transformers multiverse, contradictory stories are explained as the result of the audience looking at a parallel universe — for instance, a toy bio where a character who is dead is treated as alive means that there's a universe where they survived or came back.
 This is also the case for multiple adaptations of the same story — the novelization of an episode's plot takes place in its own universe to the episode.
 Now combine that with the above information about The Fallen and the massive amount of ancillary material surrounding Transformers: Revenge of the Fallen, and you have the apparent situation where the Fallen dies at the end of the movie, somehow survives, travels to the universe of the novelization, lives out his entire long history in the exact same manner and enacts the exact same scheme, dies in the exact same way, travels to the universe of the comic book adaptation, to the read-along storybook, to the video game, to the portable version of the video game, and so on and so forth, failing miserably every single time.